VIP-SMUR/vip-smur.github.io/docs/index.md

 Critics argue that the concept of sustainability merely maintains the status quo rather than fostering true regeneration.
 This research course challenges this view by developing software tools that go beyond environmental and economic concerns to [regenerate urban systems](https://unhabitat.org/topic/urban-regeneration) with a focus of empowering communities and decision-makers themselves.

 Our models will help strengthen urban decision-making, enabling real-time testing of interventions.
-By involving all [urban stakeholders][urban stakeholders], we make regenerative cities tangible, actionable, and inclusive.
+By involving all urban [stakeholders][stakeholders], we make regenerative cities tangible, actionable, and inclusive.
 Our work will address:

 - Air quality / pollution / natural ventilation potential
 - Microclimate assessment (outdoor thermal comfort, heat islands)